 SELF INTRODUCTION

-that means so much to me.
+Your interest means so much to me.

-My Name is Alejandro Garcia Vidal.
+My name is Alejandro García Vidal.

 What do I intend to do with this manga?

-But under a non-negotiable condition.
+But under one non-negotiable condition:

 I protect my website domain name.